 Current treatments for Waldenstrom macroglobulinemia (WM) are not likely to result in a cure.
-Most patients are treated for some time, followed by a break, and then may be treated again when the disease comes back.
+Most people with WM are treated for some time, followed by a break, and then treated again when the disease comes back.
 Learning to live with cancer that does not go away can be difficult and very stressful.
-It has its own type of uncertainty.
-Our document, When Cancer Doesn't Go Away, talks more about this.
+Our document When Cancer Doesn’t Go Away has more about this.

-Regular follow-up exams will be very important for you.
-Follow-up usually includes a careful general physical exam.
-They will also check how you are feeling.
-Be sure to tell your doctor about any new or persistent symptoms right away.
-Your blood counts, IgM, and beta-2-microglobulin levels will be checked.
-Blood chemistry tests to look at kidney and liver function will also be done.
-Other tests may also be done to see whether the abnormal antibody is causing damage to the kidneys, liver, or other organs.
-The choice of studies and tests depends on your symptoms and what treatment (if any) you have received.
+Follow-up visits usually include a careful physical exam.
+The doctor will also check how you are feeling.
+Be sure to report any new or ongoing symptoms.
+Your blood cell counts, IgM, and beta-2 microglobulin levels will be checked.
+Blood chemistry tests and other tests may also be done to see whether the abnormal IgM is damaging the kidneys, liver, or other organs.
+The choice of tests depends on your symptoms and what treatment (if any) you have received.

-It is important to keep your health insurance.
-Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.
+It is very important to keep your health insurance during this time.
+Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back or getting worse, this could happen.

 Seeing a new doctor